Jen and Sylvia Soska: ABCs of Death 2

 The sisters directed a segment in ABCs of Death 2 titled "T is for Torture Porn", which follows an actress, Yumi, as she auditions for an adult film scene.
 Yumi is revealed to be a hentai monster.
 The film was produced by XYZ Films.

 See No Evil 2

 Jen and Sylvia Soska made two films for WWE Studios: See No Evil 2 and Vendetta.
 See No Evil 2 again featured Katharine Isabelle.
-Avid fans of professional wrestling, the Soskas were hired to resurrect the franchise after a six-year hiatus.